-The initial version of this project was build using the Arduino Diecimila development board and an Arduino prototype shield for the DAC and associated parts.
+The initial version of this project was build using a now-obsolete Arduino Diecimila development board (with an Atmel ATMEGA168 processor) and an Arduino prototype shield for the DAC and associated parts.
+A newer Arduino Uno board with an ATMEGA328P chip should work.
 The original assembly can be seen in the photographs of the Lil Tiger project.
-The second generation version (as shown in the schematic) was built using just the Arduino's Atmega 126 processor chip on a stand-alone circuit board.
+The second generation version of the LFO was built using just the Arduino's Atmega 168 processor chip on a stand-alone hand-wired perforated circuit board.
 The microprocessor should be programmed on the Arduino board then moved to the standalone LFO board.

-The 7.5VDC power to the board comes from a full-wave Schottky diode bridge rectifier and filter capacitor that is connected to the 6.3VAC filament winding of a vacuum tube power supply.
+The 7.5VDC power to the board comes from a full-wave Schottky diode bridge rectifier and filter capacitor that is connected to the 6.3VAC filament winding (closer to 7VAC) of a vacuum tube power supply.
 The 7.5V is regulated down to 5V using a 78L05 regulator.
 The 5V supply is inverted to -5V with an ICL7660 IC.
-The various voltages power the processor, DAC and op-amps.
+The +5V and -5V supplies power the processor, DAC and op-amps.

-The DAC is an MC1408P8 that is connected to Port D (out0-out7) on the Arduino.
+The DAC is an MC1408P8 or DAC0808 that is connected to Port D (out0-out7) on the Arduino.
 The DAC output drives half of a 1458 dual op-amp wired as a low-pass current to voltage amplifier.
-The 1458 drives the positive side of a front panel display LED and an LED/LVR opto-coupler.
+The 1458 drives a front panel display LED and an LED/LVR opto-coupler.
 The other half of the 1458 creates a negative 1.4V bias for driving the negative side of the LEDs.
 The bias is set so that the LED is just turning on when the DAC is set to output zero volts.

-The current Arduino "sketch" for this project is DACmulti2a.pde, it generates three different waveforms.
-The waves are all exponentially weighted sine waves that produce more natural sounds than a true sine wave when driving LED/LVR devices.
-The three waveforms are limited to 256 steps each, waveforms that are much larger will run the Arduino out of memory.
+The current Arduino "sketch" for this project is LiquidatorDAC.ino, it is loaded with three slightly different waveforms.
+The three waves are: regular sine, exponentially weighted bottom-heavy sine and inverted exponentially weighted top-heavy sine.
+The exponential waves can compensate for nonlinearities in devices that use LED/LVR opto-isolators.
+The three waveforms are limited to 256 steps each, waveforms that are much larger will exceed the available program memory in the ATMEGA168P processor.